-- 4.1 Assembling ARM and GNU syntax assembly code on page 4-41. - 4.2 Preprocessing assembly code on page 4-43.
+- 4.1 Assembling armasm and GNU syntax assembly code on page 4-41. - 4.2 Preprocessing assembly code on page 4-43.

-4.1 Assembling ARM and GNU syntax assembly code
+4.1 Assembling armasm and GNU syntax assembly code

-The ARM Compiler 6 toolchain can assemble both ARM and GNU syntax assembly language source code.
+The Arm Compiler 6 toolchain can assemble both armasm and GNU syntax assembly language source code.

-ARM and GNU are two different syntaxes for assembly language source code.
+armasm and GNU are two different syntaxes for assembly language source code.
 They are similar, but have a number of differences.
-For example, ARM syntax identifies labels by their position at the start of a line, while GNU syntax identifies them by the presence of a colon.
+For example, armasm syntax identifies labels by their position at the start of a line, while GNU syntax identifies them by the presence of a colon.